Skip to main content

 If you are interested in seeing what is inside the HPE Cray EX supercomputer systems in general, you can explore here .

-Each compute node has two AMD EPYC Zen2 2.25 GHz 64-core processors, which means that each compute node has a total of 128 physical CPU cores.
-Two virtual hardware threads are enabled on each physical CPU core, which means that each compute node has a total of 256 logical/virtual cores.
+The CPU partition consists of 1278 compute nodes.
+Each node has two AMD EPYC Zen2 2.25 GHz 64-core processors, which means that each compute node has a total of 128 physical CPU cores.
+The nodes in the CPU partition come in a variety of memory sizes as listed below.

 • 700 × 256 GB (NAISS thin nodes)